awhinery/kcg/Clickhouse/IPAddresses.md

 |Bytes | UInt64  |
 |Packets | UInt64 |

 Some fields have been included to discover whether they're being reported by any router.
 (In my main 1000 packets-per-second of flow reports coming to the U. Hawaii KCG instance, I do in fact have reports with "HasPPP" = true).

 Three of the columns contain IP addresses, which may be either IPv4 or IPv6 addresses, in FixedString(16).
 This type is a binary string, which will not print properly when displayed without some sort of formating function.
 If you are connected to you server by SSH, and you use the clickhouse-client to do:

     SELECT SrcAddr,DstAddr from flows_raw LIMIT 10

 Then the result will include TTY control characters which will bork your terminal emulation, and you'll probably have to close the window and start over.
-The representation of addresses when displayed in the Clichouse/play web interface will be about equally useful, but less annoying, as it will print some series of non-ascii characters in the output, like ("��"), but it won't bork the browser, probably.
+The representation of addresses when displayed in the Clichouse/play web interface will be about equally useful, but less annoying, as it will print some series of non-ascii characters in the output, like ("��"), but it won't bother your web browser, probably.

+If I were starting from scratch (maybe later), I would make the abbreviation of the word "Address" consistent across current non-consistent fields Src*Addr*, Dst*Addr*, Sampler*Address*.

 In my opinion, you should resist the impulse to separate IPv4 and IPv6.
 Developing queries that are independent of address-family allows you to treat all traffic similarly, and the Layer 4 protocols which do most of the work, TCP and UDP operate identically in IPv4 and IPv6.
 The two can be separated in queries by using ethertype ("EType") as will be illustrated below.

 ### using hex()

-The very simplest way to display the FixedString(16) in a readable way which actually does display the address is:
+The simplest way to display the FixedString(16) in a readable way which actually does display the address is:

   SELECT hex(SrcAddr) from flows_raw LIMIT 10